 Glasgow G12 8QQ

-(0) 141 330 6438
+Telephone: +44 (0) 141 330 8128

 Our interests lie in the synthesis, structure and physical properties of inorganic solids.

 The underlying theme in our approach is to identify and modify materials on the basis of

 We are primarily concerned with investigating non-oxide systems where new structure types and bonding arrangements lead to unexpected and exciting properties.